Open Conceptual Data Models

 - Interoperability/integration = perpetual problem for IT depts

-- e.g. Microsoft's Entity Data Model / Entity Framework
+- Microsoft's Entity Data Model / Entity Framework

-- Semantic Web technologies provide powerful tools for this paradigm shift
+- W3C's Semantic Web Project which includes powerful technologies for this paradigm shift such as:

 Benefits of Conceptual Models